We believe that the future of fashion is circular – it will be restorative and regenerative by design and the clothes we love never end up as waste.

 As we continue to push boundaries and challenge the status quo we want to evolve from just reducing our impact to making a positive impact.
 We want to completely reimagine the fashion industry as we know it and move to a new circular economy.

-Changing this linear system demands radical transformation.
-It means everyone in the fashion industry working together with unprecedented levels of commitment and innovation.
-We see this as an exciting opportunity to unleash the creative potential of fashion and it is an opportunity we are proud to be part of.
+Altering this linear system demands radical transformation.
+It involves everyone in the fashion industry working together with unprecedented levels of commitment and innovation.
+We see this as an exciting opportunity to unleash our collective creative potential, and it is one we are proud to be part of.

 - A circular economy looks beyond the current take-make-dispose extractive business model and aims to redefine growth, focusing on positive society-wide benefits.